 What should I do to become a Master Gardener in Western Massachusetts?

 The WMMGA application process has two parts:

 • First, completion of a brief application form.
-The 2019 application form will be available to applicants in July 2018 and must be submitted by September 21, 2018.
+The 2019 application form is now available to applicants and must be submitted by September 30, 2018.

 • Second, an interview with two Master Gardeners, which will be scheduled at a mutually convenient time shortly after the application deadline.

 Decisions about admission to the program will be made in November 2018, and all applicants will be informed of the results of their applications at that time.

 Each training class typically includes about 50 students.
 The weekly sessions will be held from January 9 through April 24, usually on Wednesday, with a few exceptions.
 The classes are scheduled from approximately 8:00 am to 4:00 pm.
 Most will take place at a location between Springfield and Northampton, although a few sessions may take place at the Berkshire Botanical Gardens or elsewhere in western Massachusetts.
 There will be an orientation meeting on Thursday, January 3.
 Lecture topics include: Botany, Plant ID and Propagation, Soil Health and Composting, Plant Nutrition and Fertilizers, Entomology, Integrated Pest Management, Controlling Pests Safely, WMMGA Pesticide Policy, Plant Diseases, The Vegetable Garden, Lawn Care, Landscape Design, Woody Ornamentals, Herbaceous Plants, Native Plants and Pollinators, Weeds, Tree Fruit, Backyard Fruit, Invasive Plants and Insects, Garden Wildlife, Pruning Ornamental Plants, Diagnosing Plant Problems, Troubleshooting Annuals and Perennials, Resilient Gardening/Climate Change.